rhcad/ShapeAnimation-Swift/README.md

 # ShapeAnimation-Swift

-Vector animation framework in Swift based on [SwiftGraphics](https://github.com/schwa/SwiftGraphics) for iOS 8.
+The Write Less, Do More, Vector animation framework in Swift based on [SwiftGraphics](https://github.com/schwa/SwiftGraphics) for iOS 8.

 [![Travis][travis_img]][travis]